 As technology evolves, the ways to present online learning increase.
 If the sheer number of approaches seem confusing, you may find it helpful to think in terms of two simple categories—synchronous learning and asynchronous learning.
+This is particularly relevant when offices and schools operate virtually.

 See product links at the end of this article for platforms that support synchronous learning.